Far off Broadway, close to home : Off Broadstreet invites audiences back for fun and live theatre

 “And then we had this bad weather.
 We had to cancel five performances of our last show.
 That put us way behind, that snow storm that lasted for two weeks.”

-The closing the theatre had to make set them behind.
-Driscoll only hopes that folks will turn out for the theatre’s latest offering, “Variety Show,” which chronicles the last five decades of the twentieth century, musically.
+While the recent issues affecting the theatre have set them behind, Driscoll hopes that folks will turn out for the theatre’s latest offering, “Variety Show,” which chronicles the last five decades of the twentieth century, musically.

 “It’s very simple, a basic script,” Driscoll said.
 “It’s just about taking a look back…and trying to answer the question: do works of art reflect the spirit of a nation?
 Looking at the differences between the music and TV shows or movies of the ‘50s, ‘60s, ‘70s, ‘80s, and ‘90s.
 We have five cast members and each one represents a different decade.”